 Related lesson: Learn A Killer Way To Understand Modes On Bass Guitar

-Jazz music uses many rich and exotic sounds beyond the confines of the major scale.
+Jazz music uses many rich and exotic sounds beyond the capabilities of the major scale.
 Loads of jazz tunes use the melodic minor scale and its modes (especially the 7th mode).
-This is because it creates lots of unusual chords (and, therefore, arpeggios and chord tones) and extensions (b9, #9, b5, #5 etc.).
-The 7th mode is called the super Locrian, altered scale, or diminished whole tone (why not have three names just to confuse things a little more…).
+This is because it creates lots of unusual chords (and, therefore, arpeggios and chord tones) and extensions (b9, #9, b5, #5, etc.).
+The 7th mode is called the super locrian, altered scale, or diminished whole tone (just to confuse things a little...).

 The notes on the bass make more sense when you learn the keyboard.
 That's where the notes came from originally.
 Piano players have a vastly greater knowledge of harmony than bass players and theory really becomes easier when you look at it from a keyboard perspective.
 Also, you can learn to compose and if you're called on to play synth bass, it'll be a doddle.

-Use your commute, downtime or lunch break to immerse yourself in music-related podcasts.
+Use your commute, downtime or lunch break to immerse yourself in music with podcasts.
 Interviews with professional musicians (not just bass players) will give you loads of ideas and things to work on and study.
-A few of my favourites are I’d Hit That, Sodajerker On Songwriting, Broken Record, Pensado’s Place, Sound Of Cinema, The Sessions Panel, and the Tom Huth Podcast.
+A few of my favourites are I'd Hit That, Sodajerker On Songwriting, Broken Record, Pensado's Place, Sound Of Cinema, and Tom Huth Podcast.

-Documentaries serve the same purpose as podcasts but the visual and storytelling aspect lend even more potency.
+Documentaries serve the same purpose as podcasts but the visual and storytelling aspect is even more potent.
 Some crackers: Standing In The Shadows Of Motown, The Wrecking Crew, Marcus, Jaco, Back In Brooklyn, Muscle Shoals, Hired Gun, and 20 Feet From Stardom.